mecid/mecid.github.io/_posts/2021-05-12-combining-multiple-combine-publishers-in-swift.md

 }
 ```

 Here we have the signup screen's view model.
 It contains a few stored properties which we are going to use in our view.
-It also has isValid computed property that creates a validation publisher.
+It also has *isValid* computed property that creates a validation publisher.

 As you can see, we use the *CombineLatest* operator to obtain the latest values from all the publishers. *CombineLatest* publisher collects the first value from all three publishers and emits them as a single tuple. *CombineLatest* continues sending new values even when only one publisher emits a new value.

-On the other hand, the zip operator sends a new value only when all the publishers emit values.
+On the other hand, the zip operator sends a new value only when all the publishers emit new values.

 #### MergeMany
 *Merge* is another helpful Combine operator that you can use to join a few different publishers with the same output type.
 I often use the merge operator while fetching locally cached data and fetching new data from the webserver.